-At CAG, large-scale black ellipses quite literally cover and contain the building, redolent of familiar forms, both revealing and concealing the architecture on which they’re displayed.
 But while part of the artist’s composition across the façade might suggest something figural, it equally refers to the body by proxy: through the garments that clothe it, the patterned sections recalling fabric drapes, the design itself wrapping the building.
 Lemieux is haunted by certain forms—like the black tunic she wore throughout Catholic school as a girl, or the pleated skirt—motifs that reappear again and again throughout her work.
 Deeply aware of the significance of clothing, the way it declares or masks our subject positions, constrains and liberates us, the artist thinks like a patternmaker: she sees the body through the cut of a skirt, the slope of a shoulder seam.
-While the works at CAG appear to hem in the building, suggestive of what and how something is enclosed, by contrast, at Yaletown-Roundhouse Station, the artwork appears pulled back, offering glimpses of what lies behind or underneath.
+While the works at CAG appear to hem in the building, obstinately suggestive of what and how something is enclosed, by contrast, at Yaletown-Roundhouse Station, the intervention unfolds in moments when the artwork appears pulled back, offering glimpses of what lies behind or underneath.

-The title, FULL FRONTAL, which joins together the two works, is a description of the works’ enveloping and reclaiming of the space of the architecture which provides its support.
-Simultaneously subtle, yet literally in your face, it is here we sense the solution to the presentation of the private in the public realm, Lemieux’s stance asserting the individual and the gendered within the bland, homogenous surroundings of this part of the city.
+And then there is the artist’s humour: sometimes rueful, sometimes coy.
+In works presented in a gallery, it can appear through irreverence to the sanctity of the frame (a tongue of cut felted wool or a found skirt will often dangle below it) or to the singularity of the page (a composition is very often held between two sheets of paper seamed together).
+Lemieux’s wit expresses a resilience, too, to the frustrations of working as a woman artist (much of the time invisibly) for many years, which while refraining from any overt political agenda, might be cast within a context illuminating women’s issues.
+Certainly this new commission’s title, FULL FRONTAL, which joins together the two works, has wryness in its use of language, its evocation of a particular imagery as well as its declaration of a state of being, a description of the works’ enveloping and reclaiming of the space of the architecture which provides its support.
+Simultaneously subtle or nuanced, yet literally in your face, it is here we sense the smart solution to the presentation of the private in the public realm, Lemieux’s stance asserting the individual and the gendered within the bland, homogenous surroundings of this part of the city.

 At the Yaletown-Roundhouse Station, work is presented by CAG in partnership with the Canada Line Public Art Program – InTransit BC.
-Lemieux is grateful for the support of Canada Council for the Arts and BC Arts Council.
+Lemieux is grateful for the support of Canada Council and BC Arts Council.
 FULL FRONTAL is also supported by Proper Design.